Membership Manual

 4. What to Do About a Member Payment Discrepancy

-If a discrepancy occurs, your paid-in-full receipt is essential in helping us to straighten out errors.
-To avoid problems down the line, check your “paid in full” receipt immediately upon paying to make sure the money was credited to the correct member number.
+If a discrepancy occurs, your paid-in-full receipt is essential to help us straighten out errors.
+To avoid problems, check your “paid in full” receipt immediately upon paying to make sure the money was credited to the correct member number.
 If there is a mistake, bring your paid-in-full receipt to the Membership Office as soon as possible.

 G. Membership Cards